microsoft/Project-Yellowstone-Documentation/business-central/sales/powerbi-sales.md

 ## Available KPIs for Sales

-The following sections provide an overview of all the available KPIs that are shown on the Power BI reports for finance:
+The following sections provide an overview of all the available KPIs that are shown on the Power BI reports for sales:

 - [Sales KPIs](#sales-kpis)
 - [Cost KPIs](#cost-kpis)